Great reviews continue to come in for The Ghosts of Pebble Brook Lodge!

 5 Stars: “A great story that is well written and full of suspense.”

-Review by Literary Classics, May 29, 2016: The Ghosts of Pebble Brook Lodge is a finalist for the Literary Classics Book Award and was awarded their Seal of Approval.
+Review by Literary Classics, May 29, 2016: The Ghosts of Pebble Brook Lodge won a Gold Medal from Literary Classics and was awarded their Seal of Approval.

 Thirteen year old Pepper is not thrilled when her parents take her away over winter break to renovate an old building.
 This trip comes at a time when she and her friends should be hanging out together.
 Her family is staying in the run-down lodge where they move into the two least dilapidated rooms; but that’s not saying much.
 To make matters worse, it seems it’s always storming at the lodge.
 Pepper keeps hearing and seeing strange things in this spooky place where time and ghosts seem to know no boundaries.
 When a friend of Pepper’s comes to visit they receive a message of warning.
 It soon becomes clear Pepper and her friend need to help the ghosts move on before harm befalls the newest residents of Pebble Brook Lodge.